Algorithmic Persuasion with Evidence: Abstract

 \section{Abstract}

-We consider a game of persuasion with evidence between a sender and a receiver.
-The sender has private information.
-By presenting evidence on the information, the sender wishes to persuade the receiver to take a single action (e.g., hire a job candidate, or convict a defendant).
+In a game of persuasion with evidence, a sender has private information.
+By presenting evidence on the information, the sender wishes to persuade a receiver to take a single action (e.g., hire a job candidate, or convict a defendant).
 The sender's utility depends solely on whether or not the receiver takes the action.
-The receiver's utility depends on both the action as well as the sender's private information.
+The receiver's utility depends on both the action and the sender's private information.

 We study three natural variations.
-First, we consider sequential equilibria of the game without commitment power.
-Second, we consider a persuasion variant, where the sender commits to a signaling scheme and then the receiver, after seeing the evidence, takes the action or not.
-Third, we study a delegation variant, where the receiver first commits to taking the action if being presented certain evidence, and then the sender presents evidence to maximize the probability the action is taken.
-We study these variants through the computational lens, and give hardness results, optimal approximation algorithms, as well as polynomial-time algorithms for special cases.
-Among our results is an approximation algorithm that rounds a semidefinite program that might be of independent interest, since, to the best of our knowledge, it is the first such approximation algorithm for a natural problem in algorithmic economics.
+First, we consider the problem of computing an equilibrium of the game without commitment power.
+Second, we consider a persuasion variant, where the sender commits to a signaling scheme and the receiver, after seeing the evidence, takes the action or not.
+Third, we study a delegation variant, where the receiver first commits to taking the action if being presented certain evidence, and the sender presents evidence to maximize the probability the action is taken.
+We study these variants through the computational lens, and give hardness results, optimal approximation algorithms, and polynomial-time algorithms for special cases.
+Among our results is an approximation algorithm that rounds a semidefinite program that might be of independent interest, since, to the best of our knowledge, it is the first such approximation algorithm in algorithmic economics.